 Executive with marketing, operations and technical expertise.
-Holds MBA with a concentration in marketing.
-Co-founded and co-managed internet marketing and development company that served Fortune 500 clients.
-Currently consulting as Katz Internet.
+Holds an MBA.
+Co-founded and co-managed Internet marketing and development company that served Fortune 500 clients.
+Currently consulting.

 management, marketing, operations, digital media, website development, social media, messaging, content strategy, content development, blogging, supervision.